Cohen attorney hurls leak accusation at Stormy Daniels' lawyer in U.S. court

 Avenatti responded, “We did not do anything improper relating to the release of any information concerning Mr. Cohen.”

-Cohen, who attended the hearing, is under investigation by federal prosecutors regarding his business dealings.
+The hearing stemmed from an investigation of Cohen by federal prosecutors regarding his business dealings.
 He has not been charged with any crime.

+Wood ordered Cohen’s attorneys to finish reviewing millions of documents authorities seized from him by mid-June, overriding their request for more time.

+Avenatti has released details of payments to Cohen from a company with ties to a Russian oligarch, who the United States sanctioned over suspected Moscow meddling in the 2016 U.S. election.
+Such disclosures could add pressure on Cohen.

 A lawyer for Trump, Joanna Hendon, told Wood “we endorse fully” Ryan’s arguments on whether Avenatti should be admitted to the court.